 Every student who applies for Lambda’s data science course is required to complete the Criteria Cognitive Aptitude Test (CCAT), which helps us predict your ability to be successful at Lambda School.
 There are 50 questions on the CCAT that measure verbal, math/logic, and spatial reasoning and you will have 15 minutes to complete the test.
 It's normal to not complete all 50 questions during the time allotted, so simply do your best.

 You'll also be asked to complete a data science skills challenge to show off what you know.
 This challenge has a 45 minute time limit and will test your knowledge on fundamental data science concepts.
 You'll need to achieve a score of at least 11/15 to proceed with the application process.

 The DS Skills Challenge doesn't require coding.
 You'll want to brush up on the basics of linear algebra, statistics, and Python so you’re ready to pass the test.
 Here are some resources to help you prepare:

 What happens if you take Lambda’s data science challenge and you don’t pass?
 The good news is you’ll be able to retake the test after waiting 24 hours.

-Lambda's precourse challenge is a great primer to get you ready for our data science program.
+Lambda's DS Skills challenge is intended to get you ready for our data science program.
 It gives us a sense of what kind of student you’ll be and it also gives you a chance to learn if becoming a data scientist is really your thing before you commit to joining a Lambda School cohort.

-If you take the course work and realize you may be interested in the Web Development track, no worries.
+If you take the challenge and realize you may be interested in the Web Development track, no worries.
 Contact us at email@example.com and we’ll help you find a course that fits best.

 You will not be able to pick a course start date until you’ve completed the data science challenge, so if you’ve got your heart set on starting at a specific time, you’ll want to complete the challenge at least two weeks in advance.